Will Summer Sessions courses be delivered face-to-face or via remote instruction?

 What options do I have for Summer housing?

 At this time, campus officials are working closely with public health experts to develop a plan to safely welcome students back to campus housing.
 The health and safety of our students, staff, and faculty remain our top priority during this process.
-More details on housing availability for Summer 2021 will be forthcoming.
+For more details on housing availability for Summer 2021, click here.

 What will happen to the Freshman Summer Start Program (FSSP) and Transfer Edge?